Skip to content

 • Compatible with Windows, macOS, Android, and Linux

-Build quality is better than the price suggests.
-The casing is plastic but doesn’t flex or creak.
-We dropped it twice during testing and it kept working without any cursor skipping or disconnection.
+Build quality outperforms the price.
+The casing is plastic but rigid, with no flex when squeezed.
+We dropped it twice during testing, once onto a hardwood floor, and it kept tracking without recalibration.

-One honest limitation: the scroll function uses physical side buttons instead of a wheel, like all pen mice in this price range.
-It takes about a day to stop reaching for a wheel that isn’t there.
+One honest limitation: scrolling uses two side buttons rather than a wheel.
+It took roughly a day to retrain our reflex away from reaching for a wheel that isn’t there.

 #2.
 Lychee Wireless Optical Pocket Pen Mouse (Budget Pick)

-At roughly $10, the Lychee is the most affordable option in this guide.
-The spec sheet matches the EIGIIS almost exactly — same 2.4 GHz connection, same three DPI levels, similar range.
-The main difference is the slightly slimmer barrel, which some people prefer.
+At about $10, the Lychee is the cheapest pick that we trusted.
+Its spec sheet matches the EIGIIS almost line for line: same 2.4 GHz connection, same three DPI levels, same range.
+The barrel is slightly slimmer, which some testers preferred for smaller hands.

 Key specs: